How To Become a Governor

 College Governors are required to adopt Nolan’s seven principles of public life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership) in carrying out these responsibilities.
 All governors commit to attending Corporation meetings, which are held at least four times a year in the early evening on a Tuesday.
 Most Governors also become a member of a Committee set up to review in greater detail a specific aspect of the College’s operation.
-Committees meet at least termly and operate in the areas of Audit, Finance, Search, Human Resources & Remuneration, and Standards.
+Committees meet at least termly and operate in the areas of Audit, Finance & Resources, Governance, Search and Remuneration, and Standards.
 Governors are encouraged to attend Open Evenings, Art exhibitions, Drama and Music performances and to visit a specific area of the College through a link visit programme.

 When recruiting governors, we are always keen to hear from individuals who believe they can make a real difference to the College and our students.
 You need to be enthusiastic and committed to serving in this voluntary role.
 We welcome applications from people who can think strategically with a range of professional backgrounds including audit, finance, HR, legal, marketing and local government.
 We have opportunities for two Corporation members.
 We seek an individual with significant operational HR experience, and an individual with a property/estates knowledge and expertise.

 The selection process looks to reflect the gender and ethnicity balance of the College’s community in the governing body’s composition, and we particularly welcome applications from people from ethnic minority groups and women.